Monunhh/The-Trash-Gang/README.md

 # The-Trash-Gang

 Prototype of a smart trashbin, this includes the code in C++ and circuit diagram.

+# External Libraries
+- NewPing